 It can also help your dog manage or even prevent diabetes by improving her sensitivity to insulin.

 Learn more about natural treatments and prevention for dog conditions

 If your dog is suffering from inflammation, feed her goat’s milk in her next meal.
 The enzymes in goat's milk can reduce the bacteria causing inflammation in her gut.
 They also reduce inflammation elsewhere in the body, relieving discomfort.
 For this reason, goat’s milk is also ideal for dogs suffering from food or environmental allergies.

 Another way goat’s milk benefits dogs are by repairing gaps between the cells in the gut caused by previous inflammation.
 This prevents leaky gut syndrome — where pathogens and bad bacteria are able to enter the body and cause an array of health problems.

 Dogs who have suffered malnutrition (such as rescue dogs) recover more quickly when they receive goat’s milk.
 This is thanks to the high amounts of protein in the milk.
 The delicious flavor is also appealing to even the pickiest of dogs, including dogs who are sick, old, or weaning puppies who are initially resistant to eating solid food.

 Goat’s milk allows your dog to receive a daily intake of some essential vitamins and minerals, including:

 All the above nutrients are present in goat’s milk in a natural form, which means they are more easily available to your dog’s body than synthetic versions.
 For this reason, goat’s milk can prevent conditions like malabsorption, anemia, and bone demineralization.

-The high levels of potassium is another benefit in goat’s milk. making it a great antacid.
+The high levels of potassium are another benefit of goat’s milk, making it a great antacid.
 Therefore, goat's milk helps your dog achieve the right pH throughout her digestive system.
-Read here about how goat's milk can help settle your dog's upset stomach.
+Learn more: how goat's milk can help settle your dog's upset stomach.